 Wallace advises: 'Any IP rating which ends with a number greater than (e.g. IPX1 or IP51) should be sweat-proof.
 However, many regard the standard as IPX4 for water resistance and we’d recommend this as the minimum for real durability.'

 He adds: 'Although physical activity isn’t directly measured by IP rating, we would recommend that IPX4 be the minimum requirement for gym use or running in the rain, and can be safely wiped down with wet wipes or a wet cloth.'

 Further up the scale, an IPX4 water rating can handle water splashes, whilst IPX5 is certified for protection against low pressure jets of water from any angle for three minutes.
-In terms of working out, these ratings can handle a medium sweaty session such as a run (check out our pick of the best running headphones for options that fit the bill).
+In terms of working out, these ratings can handle a medium sweaty session such as a run.

 Meanwhile, for high-intensity sessions where you typically drip with sweat such as spin or bootcamp, the superior protection offered by IPX7 to IPX9 ratings is the way to go.

 And if you're heading to the pool, Wallace adds: 'IPX8 would be the minimum requirement to be considered waterproof for swimming.'

 It doesn't take a genius to work out that earbuds with a higher IP code typically cost more to buy.
 So why are they worth the investment?

 Durability is the answer from Wallace.
 'Not only in terms of protection from sweat during use, but also for running in heavy rain (which isn’t often considered before purchase) or safe cleaning of the products.'